Protostome: Evolution

-The common ancestor of protostomes and deuterostomes was evidently a worm-like aquatic animal of the Ediacaran.
-The two clades diverged over 600 million years ago.
-Protostomes evolved into over a million species alive today, compared to ca. 73,000 deuterostome species.
+Protostomes comprise around 95% of extant animal diversity and over 20 extant phyla, including the two most speciose living animal phyla: Arthropoda, with around 1.165 million described living species (87% of all living protostome species), and Mollusca, with over 117,000.

 Protostomes are divided into the Ecdysozoa (e.g. arthropods, nematodes) and the Spiralia (e.g. molluscs, annelids, platyhelminths, and rotifers).
-A modern consensus phylogenetic tree for the protostomes is shown below.
+A modern consensus phylogenetic tree for the protostomes is shown below:

-The timing of clades radiating into newer clades is given in mya (millions of years ago); less certain placements are indicated with dashed lines.